 There are two different types of offenses in Georgia, felonies and misdemeanors, the difference of which is based on the extent of punishment if convicted.
 Misdemeanors are punishable by up to 12 months in jail and a $1,000 fine, while the more serious felonies carry a minimum of a 12 month sentence and can potentially lead to life in prison or death.
 Depending on the severity of the crime, the fine for a felony can also significantly exceed the maximum $1,000 fine that is associated with a misdemeanor charge.

-With this said, misdemeanor crimes generally do not result in much jail time, whereas felonies, especially more serious offenses and repeat offenders, can result in a significant amount of prison time and therefore warrant contact with a criminal lawyer in DeKalb County immediately.
+With this said, misdemeanor crimes generally do not result in much jail time, whereas felonies, especially more serious offenses and repeat offenders, can result in a significant amount of prison time and therefore warrant contact with a lawyer in DeKalb County immediately.

-In addition to any jail time or fines that are administered, a variety of long term consequences may also exist.
-For misdemeanor offenses these consequences include potential complications with security clearances and higher insurance premiums if the offense involved driving.
-For felony convictions, a long term consequence can be the loss of your right to own a gun and potentially the loss of voting rights as well.
+In addition to any jail time or fines that are administered, a variety of long-term consequences may also exist.
+For misdemeanor offenses, these consequences include potential complications with security clearances and higher insurance premiums if the offense involved driving.
+For felony convictions, a long-term consequence can be the loss of your right to own a gun and potentially the loss of voting rights as well.

-DeKalb County prosecutors involve two different offices – the office of the District Attorney and the office of the Solicitor General which serve as two completely separate elected officials.
+Prosecutors involve two different offices – the office of the District Attorney and the office of the Solicitor General which serve as two completely separate elected officials.

 By: Tony D.